The Worthy Wife | Christian Marriage, Walking on Eggshells, Self-Confidence After 50

 Welcome to The Worthy Wife Podcast.

-I’m Carrie Allemeersch—Certified Christian Life Coach, wife, and mom—and this podcast is for Christian women who feel emotionally exhausted in their marriage, struggle with self-confidence, or feel like they’re constantly performing to keep the peace.
+I’m Carrie Allemeersch—Certified Christian Life Coach, wife, and mom—and this podcast is for Christian women who are learning how to stop abandoning themselves, struggle with self-confidence, or feel like they’re constantly performing to keep the peace.

 If you’ve spent years trying to be a “good wife,” keeping everyone happy, and quietly shrinking yourself to avoid conflict, you’re not alone.
 Many women I work with feel unseen, unheard, and unsure of who they are anymore—especially in difficult marriages or during the empty nester season.